 Another avenue you can take to honor a deceased loved one is to do something in his or her behalf.
-For example, if a lost loved one volunteered for a particularly organization during his or her lifetime, you could take up the effort in his or her memory.
+For example, if a lost loved one volunteered for a particular organization during his or her lifetime, you could take up the effort in his or her memory.
 You do not need to make a lifetime commitment to such an activity.
 However, after you start volunteering for a deceased person’s favorite organization, you may find that you enjoy the effort.
 You may feel somehow uniquely connected to your beloved deceased family member or friend through this process.

-Surround Yourself with Life
+Surround Yourself With Life

 Nothing can take the place of a person you care about who has passed on.
-With that said, in the aftermath of someone’s death you can celebrate his or her life by surrounding yourself with life.
+With that said, in the aftermath of someone’s death, you can celebrate his or her life by surrounding yourself with life.

 Surrounding yourself with life can be as simple as adding some lovely plants into your home.
-There simply is a special energy that exists when a residence include thriving plants.
+There simply is a special energy that exists when a residence includes thriving plants.
 In addition, tending to plants provides you with a positive activity in the aftermath of a loved one’s death.

 Some people have even reported that adopting a pet proves useful in getting beyond grief.
 You should not run out and get a cat or dog without any serious thought about the responsibility that accompanies these types of companion animals.
 On the other hand, if you have given serious thought to adopting a pet for some time, the period when you can to terms with the grief of a lost loved one might be an ideal juncture to take that step.
-In the final analysis, the unconditional loved given by a companion animal is amazing remedy when you face challenges in life, including the death of a beloved family member or friend.
+In the final analysis, the unconditional loved given by a companion animal is an amazing remedy when you face challenges in life, including the death of a beloved family member or friend.